Is My Damp Proofing Quote Too Expensive?

 What We Use and Why It Matters

 Not all damp proofing products are equal.
 At South East Timber & Damp we use premium products from Safeguard Europe and J&N Newton Waterproofing, two of the most respected names in the industry.
-We also attend regular update training on new products and systems to make sure we are always specifying the most effective solution for each situation.

 A cheaper company may use lower-grade materials that cost less but perform less well over time.
 That is a false economy when you are investing in protecting your property.